ItalyPaleAle/WithBlueInk/content/post/2019-03-11-why-you-need-to-normalize-unicode-strings.md

 ### Unicode code points and character encoding

-Each character in the Unicode standard is assigned an identificative number, or code point.
+Each character in the Unicode standard is assigned an identification number, or code point.
 For example, the dog emoji 🐶 has the code point [U+1F436](http://www.fileformat.info/info/unicode/char/1F436/index.htm).

 When encoded, the dog emoji can be represented in multiple byte sequences: